-We'll cover a range of preparation options, from courses to tutoring to self study and how to plan your time.
+We'll cover a range of preparation options--from courses, to tutoring, to self study, etc. We'll also give you an idea of how to plan your time.

-We are pleased to offer our free webinars to all interested students, and our series of webinars is ongoing.
+We are pleased to offer our free webinars to all interested students with our ongoing series of webinars.
 Whether you're a novice with the GRE or are already far along in your preparation, these seminars are designed to fill in the gaps and reinforce key skills for success on the GRE.
-We hope you will join us this evening.
+We hope you will join us at our next one!

-The seminar will be held from 8 to 9:30 pm Eastern time, and you can join in any time.
+The seminar will be held from 8 to 9:30 pm EST, and you can join in any time.